-This documentation describes one in a series of public use event files from the 2019 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
-Released as an ASCII data file (with related SAS, SPSS, Stata, and R programming statements) and SAS data set, SAS transport file, Stata data set, and Excel file, the 2019 Prescribed Medicines public use file provides detailed information on household-reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States.
-Data from the Prescribed Medicines event file can be used to make estimates of retail prescribed medicine utilization and expenditures for calendar year 2019.
-The file contains 62 variables and has a logical record length of 579 with an additional 2-byte carriage return/line feed at the end of each record.
-As illustrated below, this file consists of MEPS survey data obtained in the 2019 portion of Round 3 and Rounds 4 and 5 for Panel 23, as well as Rounds 1, 2 and the 2019 portion of Round 3 for Panel 24 (i.e., the rounds for the MEPS panels covering calendar year 2019).
+This documentation describes one in a series of public use event files from the 2021 Medical Expenditure Panel Survey (MEPS) Household Component (HC) and Medical Provider Component (MPC).
+Released as an ASCII data file (with related SAS, SPSS, Stata, and R programming statements and data user information) and SAS data set, SAS transport file, Stata data set, and Excel file, the 2021 Prescribed Medicines public use file provides detailed information on household-reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States.
+Data from the Prescribed Medicines event file can be used to make estimates of retail prescribed medicine utilization and expenditures for calendar year 2021.
+The file contains 66 variables and has a logical record length of 589 with an additional 2-byte carriage return/line feed at the end of each record.
+As illustrated below, this file consists of MEPS survey data obtained in the 2021 portion of Round 7, and all of Rounds 8 and 9 for Panel 23; the 2021 portions of Rounds 5 and 7, and all of Rounds 1 and 2, and the 2021 portion of Round 3 for Panel 26 (i.e., the rounds for the MEPS panels covering calendar year 2021).